taterbase/wally-chat/README.md

 The server keeps an in memory list of sessions.
 If attempting to broadcast to a session and the result is unsuccessful we just remove the session.
 The server trusts the session metadata with regards to the channel it's in as well as users it would like to ignore.

-The server logs each message including time, body of message, username, as well as the channel it was sent in.
+The chat server is log based and logs each message including time, body of message, username, as well as the channel it was sent in.
 It would be easy enough to behave like a bouncer and update users to the last messages sent in a channel when they joined but I ran out of time before I could implement